GrossDesignCo/concordance-app-poc/public/scripture/numbers/numbers-21/numbers-21.englishNatural.md

 and said, "We have sinned, that we have spoken against He-Who-Is (YHWH) and against you; pray to He-Who-Is (YHWH), and may he turn-aside the snake from over us."
-And Draws-Out (Moses) prayed on behalf of the people.
+And Draws-Out (Moses) prayed in unto the people.

 And He-Who-Is (YHWH) said to Draws-Out (Moses),
 "Make for yourself a burning-one,